LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/report-builder-faqs.md

 isNew: false

 ---
-### **Q: How can I access Report builder?**
+## How can I access Report Builder?

-**A:** Report Builder can be accessed through the LiveEngage UI.
+Report Builder can be accessed through the LiveEngage UI.
 From any of the dashboards, click the Report Builder icon on the left of the screen.

-### **Q: Can I create my own reports?**
+## Can I create my own reports?

-**A:** LiveEngage Report Builder offers users to create custom dashboards that can best fit their business needs.
+LiveEngage Report Builder offers users to [create custom dashboards](data-reporting-report-builder-report-builder-user-guide-(customization).html) that can best fit their business needs.
 To create your own custom dashboards, please contact your LivePerson Account Manager or Customer Success Manager for additional information on how to obtain Edit Access to Report Builder.

-### **Q: What reporting data is available?**
+## What reporting data is available?

-**A:** The data currently available in LiveEngage predefined dashboards is detailed below.
+The data currently available in LiveEngage predefined dashboards is detailed below.
 Data in My Account is dependent on your individual account settings.

-* Agent Activity Dashboard: Includes operational data about agents.
+* [Agent activity dashboard](data-reporting-messaging-messaging-dashboards-agent-activity-dashboard.html): Includes operational data about agents.
-* Skill Activity Dashboard: Includes operational data about skills.
+* [Skill activity dashboard:](data-reporting-live-chat-chat-dashboards-skills-activity-dashboard.html) Includes operational data about skills.
-* Goals Tracker: Includes information about each conversion.
+* [Goals Tracker:](data-reporting-messaging-messaging-dashboards-goal-tracker-report.html) Includes information about each conversion.
-* Messaging Performance Dashboard: Includes business and operational data about messaging conversations.
+* [Messaging Performance Dashboard](data-reporting-messaging-messaging-dashboards-messaging-performance-dashboard.html): Includes business and operational data about messaging conversations.
-* Business Activity Dashboard: Includes information about campaigns and engagements performance.
+* [Business Activity Dashboard:](data-reporting-messaging-messaging-dashboards-business-activity-grid.html) Includes information about campaigns and engagements performance.
-* Business Activity Grids are also available in Excel export format, in daily and monthly level aggregations.
+* [Business Activity Grids](data-reporting-live-chat-chat-dashboards-business-activity-grid) are also available in Excel export format, in daily and monthly level aggregations.
-* Operational & Staffing dashboard: Includes information about skill performance and skill demand.
+* [Operational & Staffing dashboard](data-reporting-live-chat-chat-dashboards-operational-staffing-dashboard.html): Includes information about skill performance and skill demand.
-* Survey Activity Dashboard: Includes information about responses to surveys presented  in Live Chat.
+* [Survey activity dashboard:](data-reporting-live-chat-chat-dashboards-survey-activity-dashboard.html) Includes information about responses to surveys presented  in Live Chat.

-### **Q: With regard to data storage, where are the Report Builder servers located?
-In the same LivePerson data centres or in the Microstrategy cloud?**
+## With regard to data storage, where are the Report Builder servers located?
+In the same LivePerson data centres or in the Microstrategy cloud?

-**A:** Report Builder data is all stored internally - on the same LivePerson servers as the rest of LiveEngage, in the same LivePerson data centers.
+Report Builder data is all stored internally - on the same LivePerson servers as the rest of LiveEngage, in the same LivePerson data centers.

-### **Q: Is the information stored on Report Builder encrypted?**
+## Is the information stored on Report Builder encrypted?

 **A:** The same security measures applied to all other LivePerson products and servers also apply to Report Builder, including encryption.

 ## Performance

-### **Q: Why is the ‘LiveEngage predefined dashboards’ folder empty (no dashboards appear)?**
+## Why is the ‘LiveEngage predefined dashboards’ folder empty (no dashboards appear)?

-**A:** There might be a caching issue with the browser.
+There might be a caching issue with the browser.
 Please try to clear the cache on the browser, close and reopen the browser and login again.

 ## Data discrepancies

-### **Q: Why do I see different values for metrics in the Report Builder and the BI Dashboards?**
+### Why do I see different values for metrics in the Report Builder and the BI Dashboards?

-**A:** Make sure the filters are the same in the Report Builder and the BI.
+Make sure the filters are the same in the Report Builder and the BI.
 As default, the agent manager BI filter includes agent managers’ data, but doesn’t include inactive agent groups & agents (under INCLUDE section).

 In Report Builder, the flexibility is higher and there are at least 3 different indicators: